eadams17/web-scraper/README.md

 ## Technology

-As per the challenge requirements, **React** is used for the frontend.
+**React** is used for the frontend.
 I chose to use a `PureComponent` for performance optimization.
 The component has two main features: a form for the URL and keyword, and a table that is populated with the API response.

 As for the backend, I chose to use **Node/Express**.
 Since this application serves a pretty basic function, I wanted to use a framework that was lightweight.
 Additionally, it's quick and easilty customizable.
 I also chose to use the **Cheerio** library due to its utility functions which allows for easy manipulation of DOM elements.